 Tube Passes

-4 pass shell and tube exchanger (AES type).
+4 pass shell and tube exchanger (AFS type).
 Source https://pharmacygyan.com/

 Increasing tube passes is a common method that is used to increase the heat transfer coefficient.
 This is because more tube passes means that the flow in tube side passes through less number of tubes per pass, which means more velocity and less resistance in tube side.